Table of Contents

 Benchmarking can help you to see the direction in which your industry is going and understand how your competitors are serving their consumers.

-What are the main benefits of doing competitive analysis?
+2. What are the Main Benefits of doing a Competitive Analysis?

-Also, by identifying the shortcomings of your competitor’s offering, you will be able to see how you can add value with your products and satisfy the customers' needs that are not yet covered by anyone else.
+Also, by identifying the shortcomings and mistakes of your competitor’s offering and communications, you will be able to see how you can add value with your products and satisfy the customers' needs that are not yet covered by anyone else.

 Similarly, seek for areas of opportunities in the marketplace and be the first one to try out new strategies or address the spotted need in a better way.

-Go Beyond Direct Competition: Coca-Cola vs Pepsi Cola
+3. Going Beyond Direct Competition: Coca-Cola vs Pepsi Cola example

 The following paragraphs analyze the McDonald's case.
 This brand has disrupted its market by properly identifying and addressing the needs of its target consumers.